This page explains the role of a heritage protection authority, entities that can apply to be one and the approval process.

 A heritage protection authority is a body that can give notice to a local council of a requirement for a heritage order to protect the special heritage qualities of a place or structure.
-This page lists heritage protection authorities and those entities that can apply to be one.
-It also explains the approval process.

 Who can be a heritage protection authority?